laoshanlung/blog/content/post/2017-03-15-let-s-build-an-api-framework-part-1.md

 <!--more-->

 For the project that I am working one, I came up with an idea on how to build an API on top of the famous [Express](https://expressjs.com/) framework.
 It is actually not new because I have used a similar concept for a project I did 4 or 5 years ago, and I bet somebody somewhere has already created a similar (or exactly the same) one.
 This is (yet) another series on how I build a simple API framework on top of other existing frameworks such as Express.
-There are 3 parts, the first part (this post) is for the design of the framework.
-The next 2 parts are for the implementation.
+There are 2 parts, the first part (this post) is for the design of the framework.
+The next part is for the implementation.

 ## Basic requirements for an API framework
 During my short time of working with APIs (and building them).
 I can see there are several basic needs for an API framework to make it easier and faster to build an API.